-So if â€śheavenâ€ť is to remain valid, the sky can represent the â€śhighest places.â€ť â€śKingdomâ€ť canÂ also be translated â€śdomainâ€ť or â€śrealmâ€ť and is not limited to a physical place.
+So if â€śheavenâ€ť is to remain valid, as the word shamayim actually means "heights" anyway, the sky can represent the â€śhighest places.â€ť â€śKingdomâ€ť canÂ also be translated â€śdomainâ€ť or â€śrealmâ€ť and is not limited to a physical place.
 These days we rarely have â€śkingdomsâ€ť we have â€śstatesâ€ť instead.
-So a better translation of â€śkingdom of heavenâ€ť might be “highest state.”
+So a better translation of â€śkingdom of heavenâ€ť might be "highest state."

 Â literally means â€śmiss the markâ€ť in both Hebrew and Greek.
 Our sins are our flaws and imperfections, everything that keeps us from continually hitting the imaginary target of perfectly beneficial existence and action and reaching or having the prize of complete wholeness.
 Sin is a condition, not only a sum of individual acts.
 Weâ€™ll never get rid of a beach by trying to remove individual grains of sand.
 Is there such a thing as a â€śperfectâ€ť tree or a â€śperfectâ€ť rock?
 Nonsense â€“ â€śperfectionâ€ť is a concept that exists only in the human brain, and isnâ€™t real.

 Â is only Godâ€™s instruction manual (that IT â€śreveals,â€ť or we â€śrealizeâ€ť in an excruciatingly slow process and write down) for how the universe works.
 It shows us that we are all imperfect â€śsinners.â€ť